damirka/kiosk-docs/src/kiosk/list-and-delist.md

 Kiosk Owner can list any asset asset that is stored in their Kiosk.
 To do so they need to call the `kiosk::list` function, specify the asset they're willing to put on sale, and the price they're willing to sell it for.

-> The price only supports SUI at the moment.
+> All listings are in SUI at the moment.

 When an item is listed, a `kiosk::ItemListed` event is emitted.
 The event contains the Kiosk ID, Item ID, type of the Item and the price it was listed for.